 - Student residences.
 Programs on college campuses often offer student residences.
 Depending on the program, you'll probably share a bedroom with another student and have meals in a dining hall.

 - Hotels or apartments.
-Some programs provide information about local hotels or apartments for students who want to live independently.
+Some programs provide information about or event assist you in finding local hotels or apartments for students who want to live independently.